 SAML Assertion tokens expire.
 It is important that your identity provider server's time-of-day clock is synchronized to a stratum 3 or better time server.
 At Glance, we synchronize our server time-of-day clocks to pool.ntp.org, which is in turn synchronized to the stratum 1 time service at the US National Institute of Standards and Technology.
 If the timestamp in an Assertion doesn't match the time on our server, the SAML specification calls for us to reject it, and we do.
 (Timestamps are all in UTC, rather than any particular time zone.)

 This kind of problem can occur during prototyping with temporary identity provider installations.

-Expiring Assertions make it difficult for cybercriminals to use so-called replay attacks to gain access to services where they do not belong.
+We reject expiring Assertions.
+Rejecting them makes it more difficult for cybercriminals to use so-called replay attacks to gain access to services where they do not belong.